-Shutterstock (the "Company" or "Shutterstock") is a leading global creative platform offering full-service solutions, high-quality content, and creative workflow solutions for brands, businesses and media companies.
+Shutterstock (the "Company" or "Shutterstock") is a global creative platform for transformative brands and media companies.
 The Company's platform brings together users and contributors of content by providing readily-searchable content that our customers pay to license and by compensating contributors as their content is licensed.
 Contributors upload their content to the Company's web properties in exchange for royalty payments based on customer download activity.
+Beyond content, customers also leverage the Company's platform to assist with the entire creative process from ideation through creative execution.

-The Company's key offerings include:
+The Company's key content offerings include:

 - Images consisting of photographs, vectors and illustrations.
-Images are typically used in visual communications, such as websites, digital and print marketing materials.
-Corporate communications, books, publications and other similar uses. - Footage consisting of video clips, premium footage filmed by industry experts and cinema grade video effects, available in HD and 4K formats.
-Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3 Dimensional ("3D") Models consisting of 3D models, used in a variety of industries such as advertising, media and video production, gaming, retail, education, design and architecture, following the Company's acquisition of TurboSquid, Inc. on February 1, 2021.
-See Note 3 Acquisitions. - Creative Design Software consisting of the Company's online graphic design and image editing platform.
-On September 3, 2021, the Company completed the acquisition of substantially all of the assets and assumption of certain liabilities from PicMonkey, LLC.
-See Note 3 Acquisitions.
+Images are typically used in visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and other similar uses. - Footage consisting of video clips, premium footage filmed by industry experts and cinema grade video effects, available in HD and 4K formats.
+Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3 Dimensional ("3D") Models consisting of 3D models, used in a variety of industries such as advertising, media and video production, gaming, retail, education, design and architecture.